singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 Since your assets are hosted on GitHub, we’ll need to link Netlify to GitHub.
 Click the button *“Link to GitHub”*.

 #### Step 3: Authorize Netlify
-Please note that this step is superfluous if you already have an account with Netlify set up to login automatically!
+*Please note that this step is omitted if you already have an account with Netlify set up to login automatically!*

 You will be asked to provide your GitHub login details:
 ![GitHub Login](/uploads/githublogin.png)